barbazul/1kfa/mod_guide_player.md

 ## Pack - Precious and regular

-Throughout the game, your character will gain, lose, and spend equipment and supplies that are worth tracking.
+Throughout the game, your character will gain, lose, and trade equipment and supplies that are worth tracking.
 These items don't need to be specified until they actually get used.
 Instead they are tracked with anonymous Pack cards.

 `TODO: illustration of Pack and Precious Pack cards`

-Red cards represent "regular" Pack and green cards represent "precious" Pack.
+White-side green cards represent "regular" Pack and black-side green cards represent "precious" Pack.
 Precious Pack is something that is found precious by *someone*.
 It may be something made of a rare metal like gold, or it may be simply a full waterskin offered to a parched NPC in the desert.

-If the specifics of a Pack card get concretely established in the fiction, and the card is not immediately spent, the Pack card should be returned to the supply and a blank card should be taken to replace it, with the name or details of the item written on it.
+If the specifics of a Pack card get concretely established in the fiction, and the card is not immediately spent, the Pack card should be returned to the supply and a blank Item card should be taken to replace it, with the name or details of the item written on it.

 Your character starts off with 2 Pack cards, enabling the move Good Thing